Vaijyant/ITCS-6150/README.md

 Java

 ### About
-Course project repository for Intelligent Systems in Databases.
+Course project repository for Intelligent Systems.
 Fall 2017.